Habitats and water quality

 Rivers are naturally dynamic and like to meander and move.
 By widening their corridors, creating resilient riparian habitats and giving them space to migrate freely, we can help rivers to function more naturally.

 A more naturally functioning river with plenty of windy bends has many benefits for both local wildlife and communities.
 By ‘slowing-the-flow’ in this way, rivers are better able to adapt to future climate change and reduce flooding risk.
-Furthermore, we can reduce rates of riverbank erosion that lead to high levels of silt input into the watercourse, smothering river gravels and threating species such as the precious freshwater pearl mussel and Atlantic salmon.
+Furthermore, we can reduce rates of riverbank erosion that lead to high levels of silt input into the watercourse, smothering river gravels and threatening species such as the precious freshwater pearl mussel and Atlantic salmon.

 What are we doing?